stefancvetincanin/zavrsni-korisnici-crud/README.md

     -- date of birth (with calendar plugin).<br>
   </li>
 </ol>
 API - The api used for getting the initial users set is located at http://randomuser.me.
-For users manipulation the fake api used can be found at https://reqres.in/.
-This api only fakes the responses to properly formatted POST, DELETE and PUT requests, so we are simulating the database changes in-app.
+The fake api used for user manipulation can be found at https://reqres.in/.
+This api only fakes the responses to properly formatted POST, DELETE and PUT requests, so the actual database changes (like user deletion) are simulated in-app.